Enhanced monitoring of atmospheric methane from space over the Permian basin with hierarchical Bayesian inference: Results

 where $\Sigma_{11} = \sigma_\alpha^2$, $\Sigma_{22} = \sigma_\beta^2$ and $\Sigma_{12} = \Sigma_{21} = \rho\;\sigma_\alpha\;\sigma_\beta$.
 The hyperparameter $\rho$ controls the degree of correlation between $\alpha_t$ and $\beta_t$, with $\rho \in [-1,\;1]$.
 The hyperparameter $\mu_\alpha$ roughly corresponds to the average background level of methane in the study region across the year 2019, and the hyperparameter $\sigma_\alpha$ is the deviation that controls the spread of $\alpha_t$ around $\mu_\alpha$, with $\sigma_\alpha > 0$, and similarly for $\mu_\beta$ and $\sigma_\beta$. \\

-We fit two models to two subsets of data.
+We fit two models, each to a specific subset of data.
 First, we fit a ``data-rich" model to observations from days that produce numerous highly correlated co-located observations of methane and nitrogen dioxide in the study region.
 Afterwards, we fit a ``data-poor" model to observations from all other days where there are at least two co-located observations of methane and nitrogen dioxide in the study region.
-The difference between the two models is that in the data-rich model, we stipulate a uniform prior independently for each of the hyperparameters in order for the model to learn their posteriors predominantly from the data, and in the data-poor model we provide the information learned from the data-rich model to the hyperparameters as prior information.
+Note that the latter model can be fit to data very well and is referred to as the ``data-poor" model because it is fit to data from days that have relatively few co-located TROPOMI observations of methane and nitrogen dioxide.
+The difference in construction between the two models is that in the data-rich model, we stipulate a uniform prior independently for each of the hyperparameters in order for the model to learn their posteriors predominantly from the data, and in the data-poor model we provide the information learned from the data-rich model to the hyperparameters as prior information.
 We do this so that when the data-poor model is being fit either to sparse or less-correlated observations we are making full use of the information that can be obtained from data-rich days.
+The effect of requiring that data-rich days be those with both large amounts of co-located observations of nitrogen dioxide and methane as well as a high degree of correlation is that model predictions of methane from the fitted data-poor model may be more dominated by the prior when observations are extremely sparse, but we find that this is typically not the case.
 When fitting all models, we monitor the effective sample size (ESS) and $\hat{R}$ of all parameters in addition to the energy Bayesian fraction of missing information (E-BFMI) to ensure convergence and efficient sampling \cite{Betancourt2016,Vehtari2021}.
-The data-rich model was fit with an ESS of 212.9 and the data-poor model was fit with an ESS of 860.0. \\
+The data-rich model was fit with an ESS of 212.9 and the data-poor model was fit with an ESS of 860.0, indicative of sufficient mixing in both cases. \\